luau-lang/lute/docs/cli/debug/architecture.md

 ## Summary

-Our debugger is mostly built around the `lute/debugger` library, whose internals are written in C++ at `lute/debug/src/debuginternals.cpp` and whose Luau bindings are exposed at `lute/debug/src/debug.cpp`.
+Our debugger is built around the `lute/debugger` library, whose internals are implemented in C++ at `lute/debug/src/debuginternals.cpp` and whose Luau bindings are exposed at `lute/debug/src/debug.cpp`.
 This library's API can be found at this [reference document](../../lute/debugger).

 On top of this library, we implement a DAP server at `lute/cli/commands/debug/dap.luau`.
 That allows this debugger to connect to any development environment that also implements the DAP protocol, such as VS Code, Emacs, Neovim, and more.